railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 The configuration wizard to install this module is shown below.

 .. figure::  images/config_wiz_contract.png
-   :scale: 50
+   :scale: 75
    :align: center

-   *configuration wizard to install hr_contract*
+   *Configuration wizard to install hr_contract*

 Using :menuselection:`Human Resources --> Human Resources --> Contracts` you can create and edit new contract.

 .. figure::  images/service_hr_contract.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Definition of a working contract for a given employee*